Editorial Policies

 The Macedonian Veterinary Review (Mac Vet Rev) is an Open Access journal.
 All articles are available free in both print and electronic form.
 Therefore, authors are asked to indicate their agreement to abide by an open-access license.
 The license permits any user to download, print out, extract, archive, and distribute the article, as long as appropriate credit is given to the authors and source of the work.
 The license ensures that your article will be available as widely as possible and that your article can be included in any scientific archive.

-The articles submitted to Mac Vet Rev must be previously unpublished and not be under consideration for publication elsewhere.
+The articles submitted to Mac Vet Rev must not be previously published and are not under consideration for publication elsewhere.
 If related work has been submitted elsewhere, then a copy must be included with the article submitted to Mac Vet Rev. Reviewers will be asked to comment on the overlap between related submissions.

-Only manuscripts with positive referee reviews are acceptable for publication in Mac Vet Rev, in both print and electronic forms.
+Only manuscripts with positive reviews are acceptable for publication in Mac Vet Rev, both in printed and electronic form.

 Copyright Notice